 - Highlighting industry best practice

-Clients of these services include College Advising Corps; Duke Corporate Education; Duke University’s Global Value Chains Center; Duke University’s Center for Advanced Hindsight; Geneva Centre for Security Policy; George Mason University’s School of Business, IEDC Bled School of Management; IMD; London Business School; Montreux School of Business; Nestle; North American Society for the Sociology of Sport; North Carolina State University’s Emerging Issues Initiative; RTI International; Seattle University; University of Tor Vergata in Rome; and VIF International Education.
+Clients of these services include Augusta University, College Advising Corps, Duke Corporate Education, Duke University’s Global Value Chains Center, Duke University’s Center for Advanced Hindsight, Geneva Centre for Security Policy, George Mason University’s School of Business, Global Entrepreneurship Monitor, IEDC Bled School of Management, IMD, London Business School, Montreux School of Business, Nestle, North American Society for the Sociology of Sport, North Carolina State University’s Emerging Issues Initiative, RTI International, Seattle University, University of Tor Vergata in Rome, and VIF International Education, among others.
 I also bring my experiences leading public relations and communications initiatives for two of the top business schools in the world: IMD in Switzerland and Duke University’s Fuqua School of Business.

 I never aspire to grow a huge agency and be the CEO of a firm with hundreds of employees.
 Rather, I believe that I can provide the most value at the most affordable price to clients by teaming together with other trusted consultants and freelancers (if necessary).
 Here is more information about our affiliates.